beuthbot/rasa/README.md

 {
   "text": "Wie wird das Wetter morgen?", "min_confidence_score": 0.8,
-  "processors": ["rasa"]
+  "processors": ["Rasa"]
 }
 ```

 Whereas the specification of the `min_confidence_score` and the`processors` is optional.
 If not minimum confidence score is given a default one is used (by now this is `0.8`).
-For now there is only the usage of RASA implemented so there is no effect of specifying the `processors` property.
+For now there is only the usage of Rasa implemented so there is no effect of specifying the `processors` property.

 #### Response Schema - `Answer`